Colliding beam fusion: Colliding beams

 If we set P to 1 MW, equivalent to a small wind turbine, this requires an L of 10^{42} cm^{−2}s^{−1}.
-For comparison, the world record for luminosity set by the Large Hadron Collider in 2017 was 2.06 x 10^{34} cm^{−2}s^{−1}, more than seven orders of magnitude too low.
+For comparison, the world record for luminosity set by the Large Hadron Collider in 2017 was 2.06 × 10^{34} cm^{−2}s^{−1}, more than seven orders of magnitude too low.

 Intersecting beams

 Given the extremely low interaction cross-sections, the number of particles required in the reaction area is enormous, well beyond any existing technology.
 But this assumes that the particles in question only get one pass through the system.
 If the particles that missed collisions can be recycled in a way that their energy can be retained and the particles have multiple chances to collide, the energy imbalance can be reduced.

 One such solution would be to place the reaction area of a two-beam system between the poles of a powerful magnet.
 The field will cause the electrically charged particles to bend around into circular paths and come back into the reaction area again.
 However, such systems naturally defocus the particles, so this will not lead them back to their original trajectories accurately enough to produce the densities desired.

 A better solution is to use a dedicated storage ring which includes focusing systems to maintain the beam accuracy.
 However, these only accept particles in a relatively narrow selection of original trajectories.
 If two particles approach closely and scatter off at an angle, they will no longer recycle into the storage area.
 It is easy to show that the loss rate from such scatterings is far greater than the fusion rate.

 Many attempts have been made to address this scattering problem.